leewtai/leewtai.github.io/courses/applied_methods/homeworks/proj1.md

 ### Deliverables
 - A report that should include:
   - A sampling methodology which defines your population, sampling frame, and unit of measurement.
+    - What are the stages of in your sampling methodology?
+Your proposed method must be feasible if you had a year to do this.
     - Normally, you would set a desired-accuracy for your project, then use the variance formulas for various sampling strategies to then determine the number of samples you should collect.
 Since this topic course does not dive into the variance calculations, you will not need to describe this step but you should know that we are skipping this intentionally.
   - A measurement procedures should define what constitutes as "wearing a mask" and "in public".
   - A description of the possible disagreements between your population and sampling frame and how this would impact your final conclusions.